Camleaf/ArduinoDriveTrain/journal.md

 #### Frame raise

 Because of that, I decided to raise part of the frame.
 This sketch details what is going to be raised (blue), and what is part of the motor apparatus (grey).
 I then extruded it to add space for the screws.
-Raised, pictured right
+Raised, pictured right, sketch, pictured left.

 <img src="./JournalImg/Raise_base_sketch.png" width="300">
 <img src="./JournalImg/Raise_base_cad.png" width="300">